 Gosh do the scots do a scenic castle well!!!
 Dark, moody, mysterious – these attractions are amazing!
 Eilean Donan was a major highlight on the way to and then the way back from the Isle of Skye.
 It juts out into the loch from a very cute bridge and is worth a brief explore.
 It is most stunning from a distance.

-Best Things to do in the Scottish Highlands – Walk the Cuilin Hills – with a guide.
+Walk the Cuillin Hills – with a guide.

 I paid a lot more attention after this story.

 So we headed to the stunning hills.
 The winds were harsh and we managed about 1 ½ hours.
 He then told me that the weather was not looking great so I was very happy to suggest we head back to the car – particularly as he offered to give me a sight-seeing drive around the best attractions of the island!